Alaska pollock as food: Saengtae

 Saengtae (생태), which is fresh Alaska pollock, is most often boiled with radish in a kelp-anchovy broth to create a clear soup, saengtae-tang.
-Another common preparation is myeongate-jeon; pan-fried Alaska pollock patty.
+Another common preparation is myeongtae-jeon; pan-fried Alaska pollock patty.
 Saengseon-gaseu, the fish cutlet, is often made with filleted myeongtae.
 Fresh myeongtae can also be served raw as hoe, which is usually marinated and sometimes used as a topping for cold noodles.

 Fermented products such as sikhae and jeotgal can subsequently be made with saengtae.
 Production of myeongtae-sikhae involves a fermentation process using the entire fish along with malt and rice, while changnan (창난) (the intestines) and myeongnan (명난) (the roe) are salted to make jeotgal, called changnan-jeot and myeongnan-jeot respectively.